 Economic Evolution of Cities & Regions - GEO3-3206

 There are important differences in terms of economic dynamics between cities and regions.
 Economic activities in general and industries in particular tend to concentrate only in a few areas.
 The question of why some areas tend to be wealthier than others, and how these differences in wealth change over time, is crucial, complex, and non trivial.
 Over the last few decades, extensive research has been conducted to understand the convergence process of cities and regions.
 In this course, we will analyze the economic success and failure of cities and regions according to the main economic theories of regional growth.
 We build on theories and concepts from previous courses (Economic Geography I & II) and we start with a general introduction to the course and concepts of evolutionary economics.
 Then we consider traditional growth theories of convergence and divergence, agglomeration theory, the evolution of clusters, the structure and geography of knowledge networks, the spatial dynamics of networks and the spatial dynamics of innovation industries and technologies.
 Special attention will be devoted to the spatial-economic and industrial and innovation policy in the Netherlands and the European Union.
-At the end of the course we will organize a seminar with a number of experts from the academic, policy, and business world.
 At the end of the course students will be able to:

 What you will learn

 - Evaluate how neoclassical economics and evolutionary economics can be used for the analysis of spatial economic phenomena;

 - Apply abstracts theoretical concepts to current topics and real economic issues;

 - From a theoretical perspectives, explain why there are differences in economic growth and development between countries/regions, and the role played by technological change;

 - Indicate why wealth of countries/regions converge or diverge over time;